State and Local Government Activities and Liability Protections

 - Institutional Controls

-Superfund contains several liability protections for private parties, states, and local governments that acquire property.
+Superfund contains other liability protections for private parties, states, and local governments that own or acquire property.
 These Superfund liability protections are:

 - The third party defense and innocent landowner protection.